Birchwell/birchwell.github.io/_posts/2018-06-30-jerry-lee-lewis-best-recordings.md

 * 1965 - The Return of Rock - Got You On My Mind
 * 1966 - Memphis Beat - Just Because
 * 1968 - Another Place, Another Time - Another Place, Another Time
-* 1969 - Hee Haw (July 13, 1969) - Another Place, Another Time
+* 1969 - Hee Haw (July 13, 1969) - Another Place, Another Time (He was a fantastic live performer, probably the bulk of his best stuff is found in bootlegs, of which I've heard only a fraction.
+The video of this Hee-Haw performance offers a display of his signature hamminess.)
 * 1970 - She Even Woke Me Up To Say Goodbye - Since I Met You Baby
 * 1970 - She Even Woke Me Up To Say Goodbye - She Even Woke Me Up To Say Goodbye
-* 1972 - Old Grey Whistle Test (Live) - Think About It Darlin
+* 1972 - Old Grey Whistle Test (Live) - Think About It Darlin (The video of this performance is fun to watch, as the rendition is perfection, but he justifies what he's singing with his bodily and facial expressiveness.
+His self-assurance takes ones breath away.)
 * 1973 - The Session - Drinking Wine Spo-Dee-O-Dee
-* 1975 - Boogie Woogie Country Man - Boogie Woogie Country Man
+* 1975 - Boogie Woogie Country Man - Boogie Woogie Country Man (This is one of those recordings that hits such a groove you wish it would keep going.)
 * 1975 - Odd Man In - That Kind of Fool
 * 1975 - Rare, Volume 1 (Recorded 1960) - Billy Boy
 * 1979 - Jerry Lee Lewis - Rockin' My Life Away